zaphosting/docs/docs/dedicated-linux-gitlab.md

 ---
-id: linux-gitlab
+id: dedicated-linux-gitlab
-title: "Install GitLab on Linux server"
+title: "Dedicated Server: Install GitLab on Linux"
-description: Information on how to set up GitLab on your Linux server from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information on how to set up GitLab on your Linux Dedicated Server from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Install GitLab
 services:
-  - vserver
   - dedicated
 ---